cuplv/biggroum/README.md

 # BigGroum

-We write modern software, as Android application, using existing, external libraries that provide a rich set of functionalities through an Application Programming Interface (API).
-The use of API methods is often not fully documented and developers often do not know how to use the API methods or use the API incorrectly.
+BigGroum is a programming pattern-mining tool for finding patterns conserved across corpora consisting of hundreds or even thousands of projects.

-The BigGroum tool mines a graph (Groum) representation of the popular API usage, a pattern, from a large code base of existing software projects.
-The mined patterns can be either used to document how a set of API is used and to automatically detect likely incorrect usages of the APIs.
+Frameworks like Android expose rich functionality through a complex, object-oriented application-programming interface (API).
+How to properly use API methods is rarely fully documented and so app developers may guess incorrectly.
+BigGroum reifies in a mining tool the intuitive approach of looking for examples of how others use the API.
+The underlying assumption is that a “popular” way of using the API probably works, and code that is slightly off from a popular pattern is suspicious.
+To accurately capture API usage patterns, BigGroum mines graph-based object usage models (groums) that simultaneously describe control flow and data dependencies between methods of multiple interacting object types.

-This repository contains the code that calls the extraction of the graphs (GROUMS) from an Android App and then performs the mining task.
+This repository contains code for extracting groums from Android apps and then performs the mining task.

 ## Subprojects